spdx/spdx-spec/README.md

 section.
 The order of filenames in this section determines the order of the page in the navigation bar.

-Please do not modify the line starting with `- model`.
+Please avoid modifying the line beginning with `- model`.
 This line is essential for the script that combines model files to function correctly.

 You might need to
 [regenerate the full configuration file](#generating-mkdocs-configuration-file)